-The only thing I was thinking of while standing at the Magallanes Strait was my geography classroom in High School.
-We used to go, one by one, called out by the teacher, to a big map hanging at the chalkboard,.
-We used to take a wooden stick and point all the places the teacher was asking to show on the map.
-I still remember that Magellans Strait was quite difficult for us to find.
+The only thing I was thinking of while standing at the Magellan’s Strait in the town of Punta Arenas was my geography classroom in High School.
+We used to go, one by one, called out by the teacher, to a big map hanging at the chalkboard.
+We used to take a wooden stick and point all the places the teacher was asking us to show on the map.
+I still remember that Magellan’s Strait was quite difficult for us to find.
 Laying somewhere on the bottom of South America, tiny strait used to embarrass us when we were not able to find it.

-Have I ever thought of visit Magallanes Strait?
+Have I ever thought of visiting Magellan’s Strait?
 No!
 I dreamt of Brazil and many other places in South America but not of the Magallanes Strait.

 How did we get there then?
 Well, in order to get to the stunning Torres del Paine we had to take the plane to Punta Arenas from Santiago, Chile.
-Although we had no purpose to visit this town, the taxi driver told us about a museum with the vessels Ferdinand Magellan crossed the Atlantic Ocean from Spain.
+Although we had no plans to visit this town, the taxi driver was insisted in seeing something.
+He told us about a museum with the vessels Ferdinand Magellan crossed the Atlantic Ocean from Spain.
 These boats are so small compared to the ones we can see nowadays.
 These are replicas and you can visit them and see the conditions the sailors lived in.

-Afterwards we just wanted to go to a cozy café and have something warm to eat.
+Afterwards, we just wanted to go to a cosy café and have something warm to eat.
 But then again the taxi driver took us to some viewpoints overlooking Punta Arenas and Magallanes Strait.
 The wind that day was blowing hard, dispersing the clouds and ensuring very good visibility.
-Thanks to the prefect weather condition we were able to see it.
+Thanks to the perfect weather condition we were able to see it.

 As an interesting fact, we were told that Punta Arenas is the southernmost point in the continent of South America.
 This is not true I thought since I knew it is the town of Williams.
-However if you have a look at the map, you will see that indeed Punta Arenas is still on the continent while the town of Williams in on the island Tierra del Fuego (Land of Fire) which is separated from the continent through the Magellans Strait.
+However, if you have a look at the map, you will see that indeed Punta Arenas is still on the continent.
+The town of Williams in on the island Tierra del Fuego (Land of Fire) which is separated from the continent through the Magellan’s Strait.

 All in all, if you happen to be in Punta Arenas on your way to Torres del Paine or any other destination, you need 2 hours to visit the places I described above which are: